 Longevity: 10-12 years

 One of the most loving cat breeds, Snowshoe cats are a perfect companion for older adults.
-They are known to be friendly but remain most loyal to their owner.
-They are intelligent and adapt to their surroundings very well.
-Snowshoe cats are quite vocal but have a gentle voice which may be a bonus if you like to have some background noise around the house!
+They’re known to be friendly but remain most loyal to their owner.
+They’re intelligent and adapt to their surroundings very well.

 Ragdoll